Be a Part of the Expo

 If you have ever wanted the chance to ride with the world’s best trainers & clinicians, look no further than the Western States Horse Expo!

 Many of our clinicians will be accepting horses and riders for their sessions, and you could be one of them.
 Enclosed you will find a list of all the clinic sessions where riders and/or horses are requested.
 Please send your completed application, and we will forward it to the respective clinician for final review and evaluation.
 Once selections have been made, applicants will be notified via email before the event.
-Applicants who are not selected will be notified via email by May 21st, 2025.

 Submit downloadable applications to: